THE PIGEON PROPHETS: What Urban Bird Care Reveals About Tomorrow's Social Architecture

 Police threaten fines.
 Crime defeated.
 Only pigeon-feeding remains.

-Meanwhile, those sleeping rough share their last sandwich with these birds.
-Solidarity that would make any mutual aid organizer weep.
+Meanwhile, the homeless share their last sandwich with these birds and join us in fending off vitriol from anti-pigeoners.
+Solidarity that would make any mutual aid organiser weep.

 The Underground Network You Never Knew Existed